mjtomei/inflation/inflation_analysis.md

 ## Abstract

+U.S. inflation measurement has systematically evolved to report lower numbers—and the impact falls hardest on those least able to verify it.
+This paper demonstrates that machine intelligence now enables anyone to check the math.

-This paper synthesizes existing research on consumer price inflation measurement in the United States, comparing official government methodology, alternative private measures, and novel analytical approaches.
-We document established findings: (1) cumulative methodological changes to the Consumer Price Index since 1980 have systematically lowered measured inflation by approximately 5.1 percentage points over 31 years (per BLS's own CPI-U-RS series); (2) real-time alternative measures such as Truflation diverge from official CPI by 1-2 percentage points during volatile periods; (3) inflation inequality across income and racial groups is substantial—the lowest income quintile experiences 10% higher cumulative inflation than the highest, and Black and Hispanic households face 0.4-0.6 percentage point higher annual inflation than white households—findings well-documented in Federal Reserve research but absent from popular discourse and policy debate.
+We synthesize existing research comparing official government methodology, alternative private measures, and novel analytical approaches.
+The findings: (1) cumulative methodological changes to the Consumer Price Index since 1980 have lowered measured inflation by approximately 5.1 percentage points over 31 years (per BLS's own CPI-U-RS series); (2) real-time alternative measures diverge from official CPI by 1-2 percentage points during volatile periods; (3) inflation inequality across income and racial groups is substantial—the lowest income quintile experiences 10% higher cumulative inflation than the highest, and Black and Hispanic households face 0.4-0.6 percentage point higher annual inflation than white households—findings well-documented in Federal Reserve research but absent from popular discourse.

-We construct five novel metrics from publicly available data.
-Key findings: necessities have inflated 35 percentage points more than discretionary goods since 2000; asset-adjusted inflation exceeds official CPI by 29%; the labor-hours required for a home down payment have increased 84% since 1990; protein costs (eggs, beef) require 35-42% more work-minutes to purchase than in 1990.
-The Argentina case study (2007-2015), drawn from Cavallo (2013), illustrates how independent measurement with transparent methodology can serve as a check on official statistics.
+We construct five novel metrics from publicly available data: necessities have inflated 35 percentage points more than discretionary goods since 2000; asset-adjusted inflation exceeds official CPI by 29%; labor-hours required for a home down payment have increased 84% since 1990; protein costs require 35-42% more work-minutes to purchase than in 1990.
+The Argentina case study (2007-2015) illustrates how independent measurement can expose official manipulation.

-Beyond technical findings, this paper situates inflation measurement within a broader framework of epistemic authority and information asymmetry.
-Drawing on Stiglitz's economics of information, Foucault's analysis of knowledge-power relations, and Scott's theory of state legibility, we argue that machine intelligence disrupts traditional monopolies on economic measurement.
-The analyses presented here synthesize work across economics, sociology, and political philosophy—fields whose practitioners rarely have time to fully digest each other's literatures.
-Machine intelligence enables a polymath capability: fluency across disciplinary languages in a world where human specialization makes such breadth increasingly rare.
-The result is idea-dense work that integrates perspectives typically siloed by academic incentive structures.
+This paper situates inflation measurement within a broader framework of epistemic authority.
+Drawing on Stiglitz, Foucault, and Scott, we argue that machine intelligence disrupts traditional monopolies on economic measurement.
+The analyses here synthesize work across economics, sociology, and political philosophy—fields whose practitioners rarely digest each other's literatures.
+Machine intelligence enables polymath capability: fluency across disciplinary languages in a world where specialization makes such breadth rare.
 This capacity, now widely accessible, portends a transformation in who can produce authoritative knowledge about economic conditions.

 **Keywords**: inflation measurement, CPI methodology, distributional effects, alternative data, price indices, information asymmetry, epistemic authority, machine intelligence